wso2-attic/ballerina-integrator/README.md

                 match jsonConversionRet1 {
                     json jsonRes1 => {
-                        //set student's result details to the global variable payload2= untaint jsonRes1;
+                        //set student's result details to the global variable payload2 = untaint jsonRes1;
                     }
                     error e => io:println("Error in StudentDetails table to json conversion");
                 }
-                testDB.stop();

-                //JSON to JSON conversion to the selected details
+                //jason to jason conversion to the selected details
                 //define new jason variable
                 json pay = payload1[0];
                 //add extra values to the jason payload